Are you an experienced Registered Nurse?

-"...You see the sickest most vulnerable youth that have been through all types of treatments but are still at great risk...I try to be their strength, I try to be their voice, I try to be that adult they can count on and try to be hope that can better their life even if just for a moment." -Chris, RN
+"...You see the sickest most vulnerable youth that have been through all types of treatments but are still at great risk...I try to be their strength, I try to be their voice, I try to be that adult they can count on and try to be hope that can better their life even if just for a moment.
+There is something about seeing a kid smile that hasn't in a long time, trust that never has or have hope again because you were just there for them." -Chris, RN

 What we offer:

-*The salary range will be effective July 1, 2022 and will commensurate with education and/or experience.
+New State Employees start at minimum salary range. *The salary range shall increase effective July 1, 2022.
 We offer competitive benefits including health and dental insurance, a retirement plan, group life insurance, and other supplemental benefits.
 Paid time off is also offered, including 12 paid holidays per calendar year, in addition to vacation, sick and personal leave accruals.
 We encourage a healthy work/life balance to all employees.

 Interviews will be limited to candidates whose experience most closely meets the preferred qualifications, so please ensure that your application is complete and details your experience as outlined in this job posting.
 Please note: You will be unable to make revisions once you submit your application into the JobAps system.